apache/solr-sandbox/ENCRYPTION.md

 - You can make the Lucene Codec store its FST on heap and expect +15% perf, at the price of more Java heap usage.
 This requires a code change.
 See `org.apache.lucene.util.fst.FSTStore` implementations and usage in `org.apache.lucene.codecs.lucene90.blocktree.FieldReader`.

+## Encryption tools

+The `org.apache.solr.encryption.crypto` package contains utility classes to stream encryption/decryption with the `AES/CTR/NoPadding` transformation.
+`CharStreamEncrypter` can encrypt a character stream to a base 64 encoding compatible with JSON, with a small buffer.